iherman/rdf-di-report/content.md

     sec:publicKeyMultibase "z6MkqPUPcdvvixcfgGqqEZJ4WZTiDwaCsqF8jHqR5UZA2iae".
 ```

-The first resource identifies the signature itself (the cryptographic value being the object of the `sec:proofPurpose` property) with some corresponding metadata.
-The second resource identifies an asymmetric key (encoded using a so-called <a data-cite="controller-document#multikey">Multikey</a> format).
-The `sec:verificationMethod` provides a "bridge" between these two resources.
+The first resource identifies the signature itself (the cryptographic value being the object of the `sec:proofValue` property) with some additional metadata.
+The second resource identifies the public key (encoded using a so-called <a data-cite="controller-document#multikey">Multikey</a> format).
+The `sec:verificationMethod` provides a "bridge" between these two resources, i.e., connecting the signature to the public key that should be used for verification.

 # Relating RDF Datasets with their signatures

 The previous section may suggest that there is no real issue with the usage of Data Integrity for RDF Datasets, so the answer to the question of the introduction should be "Yes".

-However, there is question that should also be answered and which does create problems, and that is: "How do I _link_ my Datasets with its proof graph?".
-Also, another similar question is: "How do I decide which triples must be signed for a given signature?".
+However, there are questions that should also be answered and which do raise problems for the general RDF case.
+These are:

+1. How do we define which triples must be signed?
+1. How do we link that Datasets with its proof graph?

-For the case of a Verifiable Credentials, it is relatively straightforward to answer these questions.
-Indeed, the graph of a Credential is usually "tree-like", with the credentials' identifier identifying the root node; it is therefore perfectly fine to consider it as a natural anchor, and the tree itself as the content to be signed.
+For the case of a Verifiable Credentials, the answers are straightforward and are based on the nature of Credentials.
+The graph of a Credential is usually "tree-like", with the credentials' identifier identifying the root node; it is therefore perfectly fine to consider the tree itself as the content to be signed, and link the root of the tree with the proof graph.
 Consider the following, simple Credential (where the `id` property is an alias to the `@id` JSON-LD keyword):

 ```json
 {